D3DEnergetic/FIDASIM/regression_tests/test_004/02_monte_carlo/README.md

 basenames in the same case order, allowing the two output collections to be paired without a separate mapping.

+When `monte_carlo/plot_data=.true.`, each HDF5 file is accompanied by a PNG with the same stem, for example `fidasim_f4d_001_ion_sink.png`.
+The plot reads only the self-contained `/test_004` group.
+It shows the weighted ion-sink distribution in energy-pitch space and marks the injected neutral with a green circle.
+Zero-valued bins are omitted on a logarithmic scale.

 The standard FIDASIM sink datasets remain authoritative:

 | Dataset | Units | Description |